pi-top/pi-top-Python-SDK/.github/ISSUE_TEMPLATE/bug.md

 ### Environment
 Read [How To Get System Information](https://github.com/pi-top/pi-top-Python-API/wiki/How-To-Get-System-Information) for assistance with this.

-Operating system: e.g. Raspbian Buster
+Operating system:
 `pitop` version:
 `pt-device-manager` version:
-Python version: e.g. 3.7
+Python version:
-Pi model: e.g. Pi 4 Model B
+Pi model:
-GPIO Zero version: e.g. 1.5.1
-Pin factory used: e.g. RPiGPIO
+pi-top model:

 ### Logs
 Read [How To Get System Information](https://github.com/pi-top/pi-top-Python-API/wiki/How-To-Get-System-Information) for assistance with this.
 This is valuable to identify the root of the problem.